 Arguably the most famous arch still standing in Rome, the incredible Arch of Constantine is one thing that you can’t skip out on seeing.
 Sitting right next to the Colosseum, nearly everyone who visits Rome and checks out the Colosseum will at least see it from a distance.

 Following his victory at the Battle of Milvian Bridge in 312 AD, Constantine the Great commissioned this impressive arch to be built.
-It was finished shortly thereafter and has stood nearly perfectly-preserved ever since.
+It was finished shortly after that and has stood nearly perfectly preserved ever since.

 Temple of Vesta